Veggie Kabobs are so easy to make, and they are a huge crowd-pleaser at summer barbecues or any time of year!

 - A good reason not to heat up the kitchen

-Making veggie kabobs on the grill is super simple and always begins with a great marinade and your favorite vegetables.
+Making vegetable skewers on the grill is super simple and always begins with a great marinade and your favorite vegetables.

 Choose a healthy shish kabob marinade you like, or make my simple Asian Sauce.